South African wine is world-renowned. The majority of its wine production and of its wine farms are near Cape Town.

 If you’re based in Stellenbosch and want to set your own itinerary for the day then this Stellenbosch Private Wine Tour is a great option.
-You will set the agenda for the day and can visit up to six different wineries.
-Or try a Half Day Stellenbosch Private Wine Tour.
+You will set the agenda for the day and can visit up to six different wine farms.

-If you are a big fan of red wine there is a South African Red Wine Focussed Private tour around Stellenbosch that will take you to 4 wineries particularly known for their reds.
+If you are a big fan of red wine there is a South African Red Wine Focussed Private tour around Stellenbosch that will take you to 4 wine estates particularly known for their reds.

 How to Get To Stellenbosch

 The closest airport to Stellenbosch is Cape Town – which covers both international and domestic flights.

 Hiring a car is the best way to get around the Cape.
 The roads around Cape Town are good and clearly signed and the distances are quite large.
 Plus there are lots of areas to turn off and explore.

 If you’re planning a big trip to South Africa check out this Ultimate South Africa Bucketlist to help you plan your trip.
 And don’t miss the lovely Cape Town!
 Here is a fantastic post on 45 great Things to Do in Cape Town.

 Where to Stay in Stellenbosch